If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 About Leafcutter Bees

-Leafcutter bees are stout-bodied, medium-sized and black bees whose size range between 5mm to 24mm.
+Leafcutter bees are stout-bodied, medium-sized black bees whose sizes range between 5mm to 24mm.
 They are found throughout the world and are a common sight in North America.
 In total, there are 63 different species of leafcutter bees in the Americas.

-Leafcutter bees utilize broad leaf deciduous plants when constructing their nests.
+Leafcutter bees utilize broad-leaf deciduous plants when constructing their nests.
 Some of its species will even use plant resin and petals when making their nests.
-You can find some circular leafcutter bee cuts on leaves of plants such as bougainvillea, roses, redbud, azaleas, and ash.
+You can find some circular leafcutter bee cuts on the leaves of plants such as bougainvillaea, roses, redbud, azaleas, and ash.
 They tend to prefer smooth and thin leaves.

 Leafcutter bees pollinate many wildflowers and are generalists pollinators.
 They will pollinate most vegetables and fruits and can serve well in most commercial farms that require pollination services.
 Some of the crops and fruits pollinated by leafcutter bees include alfalfa, blueberries, carrots, and onions.

 Just like honeybees and other types of bees, the leafcutter bee has its share of enemies.
 Beetles, parasitic wasps, and flies target leafcutter bees.
 Ants will also attack them.